joelakuhn/mssqlbrowser/README.md

 - Query results table
 - Save results as CSV

 It's still quite immature and as such is quite brittle.
+The innitial code was written over a weekened, so it is all kind of thrown together and needs refactoring.
 That being said, it has been immensely useful for me.

 ## Running